alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 Please try this now; if you get stuck, the next few slides have some tips.

-# LAB: Prime Numbers: Tip 1
+# TIP: Prime Numbers: Tip 1

 use the `isDivisible` function you wrote back in the [functions](functions) lesson

-# LAB: Prime Numbers: Tip 2
+# TIP: Prime Numbers: Tip 2

 write a function named `isPrime` that takes one parameter, and returns `true` if that number is prime

-# LAB: Prime Numbers: Tip 3
+# TIP: Prime Numbers: Tip 3

 write a main loop that counts from 2 to 100; inside that loop, call `isPrime` and print the number if `isPrime` is true